yourfriendoss/pitransmitter/README.md

 One way to measure the ppm error is to play the `pulses.wav` file: it will play a pulse for precisely 1 second, then play a 1-second silence, and so on.
 Record the audio output from a radio with a good audio card.
 Say you sample at 44.1 kHz.
 Measure 10 intervals.
 Using [Audacity](http://audacity.sourceforge.net/), for example, determine the number of samples of these 10 intervals: in the absence of clock error, it should be 441,000 samples.
 With my Pi, I found 441,132 samples.
 Therefore, the ppm error is (441132-441000)/441000 * 1e6 = 299 ppm, **assuming that the sampling device (audio card) has no clock error...**

-## Piping audio into PiFmAdv
+## Piping audio into PiFM
 If you use the argument `--audio -`, PiFM reads audio data on standard input.
 This allows you to pipe the output of a program into PiFM.
 For instance, this can be used to read MP3 files using Sox:
 ```
 sox -t mp3 http://www.linuxvoice.com/episodes/lv_s02e01.mp3 -t wav -  | sudo ./PiFM --audio -
 ```
-Or to pipe the AUX input of a sound card into PiFmAdv...
+Or to pipe the AUX input of a sound card into PiFM...
 ```
 sudo arecord -fS16_LE -r 44100 -Dplughw:1,0 -c 2 -  | sudo ./PiFM --audio -
 ```